As an ancient practice, accounting is bound to experience changes in the technology it uses.

 The impact technology’s made on different lines of work today is undeniable and substantial.

 Back then, people had to do everything manually, and data was stored in endless stacks of paper.
 Back then, programmers were using punched cards to write lines upon lines of code.
-And back then, accountants mainly relied on writing instruments to record financial data.
+And back then, accountants mainly relied on writing instruments to record financial data, making data more vulnerable to incidences of human error.

 A journal article on the impact of IT in modern accounting systems notes some of the main advantages of integrating technology into accounting work.
 These are: